-The importance of understanding and implementing integrated strategies to engage families to support children's development and learning was considered "very important" by three-quarters (77 percent) or more of faculty members teaching in associate and bachelor's degree programs across age groups and by two-thirds (65 percent) or more of faculty members teaching in graduate degree programs across age groups (see Box 3 for how this assessment was conducted).
-Faculty rated the inclusion of family engagement content in higher education programs as relatively important and about on par with supporting dual language learners.
-Faculty were more likely to rate the inclusion of family engagement content as "very important" than content for early mathematics or literacy and less likely to rate it "very important" than content on socioemotional development for those preparing teachers to work with very young learners.
-Faculty members at all degree levels were more likely to consider the inclusion of family engagement to be very important for teachers working with infants and toddlers or preschool-age children than for teachers working with school-age children.
+The importance of understanding and implementing integrated strategies to engage families to support children's development and learning was considered "very important" by 87 percent or more of all faculty members across all age groups (see Box 3 for how this assessment was conducted).
+In general, faculty teaching in bachelor's degree programs were slightly less likely to rate this area as "very important," compared to faculty teaching in associate degree or graduate degree programs.
+Faculty members rated the inclusion of family engagement content in higher education programs as relatively important and about on par with working with families from various backgrounds.
+Faculty members were more likely to rate the inclusion of family engagement content as "very important" than content for early mathematics, with the exception of preparing teachers working with children in kindergarten through grade 3 or higher.
+Faculty members were less likely to consider the inclusion of family engagement content "very important" than they were to consider content on socioemotional development "very important" for those preparing teachers to work with young learners.